-CP supports the Collaborative Memory Management Assist (CMMA) on System z10 and System z9[®] servers.
-In conjunction with CMMA exploitation in guest operating systems such as Linux on System z, this support allows the CP host and its guests to communicate attributes for specific 4 KB blocks of guest memory.
+CP support for the Collaborative Memory Management Assist (CMMA) machine feature, in conjunction with CMMA exploitation in z/Architecture guest operating systems such as Linux on System z, allows the CP host and its guests to communicate attributes for specific 4 KB blocks of guest memory.
 This exchange of information allows both host and guest to optimize their use and management of memory.
 For more information, see z/VM: Performance.